 All Cambridge schools are allocated to one of six administrative zones.
 Each zone has a specific timetable.
-Find your administrative zone at www.cambridginternational.org/adminzone.

 This syllabus is not available in all administrative zones.
-To find out about availability check the syllabus page at www.cambridgeinternational.org/0501
+To find out about availability check the syllabus page at www.cambridgeinternational.org/0695